 While not everyone has access to the rooftop of a nearby building like we do, there are still plenty of other spots to watch the fireworks show at the Space Needle.
 The streets surrounding the Space Needle are shut down and people flood the streets.
 You can also snag a spot on the grass at Seattle Center.
 I’d recommend bringing a blanket and/or lawn chair.
 It’s also a good idea to dress warm and to come early.

 Traffic gets really backed up around the Space Needle the closer to midnight it gets.
-If you’d like to watch the show but don’t want to deal with a much traffic and people, we recommend heading to another vantage point where you can see the Space Needle, including Kerry Park, Ward Springs Park, Ursula Judkins Viewpoint, or Gas Works Park.
+If you’d like to watch the show but don’t want to deal with a much traffic and people, we recommend heading to another vantage point where you can see the Space Needle, including Kerry Park, Ward Springs Park, Ursula Judkins Viewpoint, Gas Works Park or even West Seattle.

 The best part of the fireworks show at the Space Needle is watching Seattle’s most iconic landmark look so beautiful at night with all the pops of color.
 It’s hard to put into words what that felt like to watch.
 I love Seattle.
 It is my home and the Space Needle is a symbol of that for me.
 Seeing it all dressed up in fireworks is breathtaking.
 There are always certain points during the show that Tim and I both blurt out, “WOW!”
 It’s also really loud!
 So loud that car alarms in the area of the Space Needle sometimes go off.